 Cities have more advanced facilities and infrastructures like transportation systems, hospitals, schools, and other social amenities than towns.
 Most companies like banks, NGOs, communication companies have their headquarters in cities.
 Cities also have larger economies than towns.
 The cities’ large populations are often engaged in varieties of business activities that generate more income than towns.
 The economies of towns depend on small and medium enterprises.

 Cities are the seat of government for regions and countries.
 Thus, important government administrative offices are located in cities.
 Towns are rarely designated capital status and are governed mainly by municipal councils.
-Most heads of cities like mayors are elected leaders, while heads of towns like chairpersons are mostly appointed.
+Most heads of cities like mayors are elected leaders, while heads of towns like chairpersons can be appointed.